How are UTV Wheels Measured?

 Width: The wheel width is the distance between the inner edges of the bead seats, where the tire bead sits.
 This measurement is also typically in inches.

-Offset: Wheel offset refers to the distance between the wheel's hub mounting surface (where it attaches to the vehicle) and the wheel's centerline.
-It's often expressed as two numbers, such as 4+3, where the first number is the distance from the hub mounting surface to the inner edge of the wheel, and the second number is the distance from the hub mounting surface to the outer edge of the wheel.
-Positive offset: The hub mounting surface is towards the front of the wheel, pushing the wheel further inside the wheel well.
-Negative offset: The hub mounting surface is towards the back of the wheel, pushing the wheel further out from the wheel well.
-Zero offset: The hub mounting surface is at the exact center of the wheel.
+Offset: Wheel offset is the distance between the hub mounting surface, where the wheel attaches to the vehicle, and the wheel's centerline.
+It is usually shown as two numbers, like 4+3.
+The first number is the distance from the hub to the inner edge, and the second is from the hub to the outer edge.
+A positive offset means the hub is closer to the front of the wheel, moving the wheel further inside the wheel well.
+A negative offset means the hub is closer to the back, moving the wheel further out.
+Zero offset means the hub is exactly in the center.

-Bolt Pattern: The bolt pattern is the arrangement of the lug holes on the wheel's hub mounting surface.
-It's described by two numbers, such as 4x156, where the first number indicates the number of lug holes, and the second number indicates the diameter of the circle formed by the lug holes (measured in millimeters).
-For example, a 4x156 bolt pattern has four lug holes arranged in a circle with a diameter of 156mm.
+Bolt Pattern: The bolt pattern shows how the lug holes are arranged on the wheel's hub mounting surface.
+It uses two numbers, like 4x156.
+The first number is the number of lug holes, and the second is the diameter of the circle they form, measured in millimeters.
+For example, a 4x156 bolt pattern means there are four lug holes in a circle with a diameter of 156mm.

 Offroad 101